Connect with us

 “The contractors who had secured work before the latest increase in steel prices are in a fix now, as they have to stick to the old pricing negotiated early this year,” said an importer who declined to be named.

-In addition, property developers in Kenya are bracing themselves for higher steel prices following the government’s move to introduce additional duty on steel to cushion local manufacturers from cheap imports.
+In addition, property developers in Kenya are bracing themselves for higher steel prices following the government’s move to introduce an additional duty on steel to cushion local manufacturers from cheap imports.

 In his budget speech on June 8, Treasury Cabinet Secretary Henry Rotich introduced a levy of Sh20,000 per metric tonne of imported finished steel to stop the influx of cheap steel into the country.

 Steel is one of the most widely used building materials today, mainly because it is versatile, durable, and affordable.
-The commodity is used for a myriad of different projects, among them bridges, roads, railways, airports, residential estates and office blocks.
+The commodity is used for a myriad of different projects, among them bridges, roads, railways, airports, residential estates, and office blocks.

 Rising steel prices are likely to result in higher prices of homes as property developers pass the higher costs to the buyers.
-This will complicate the government’s effort to provide affordable homes for low income earners.
+This will complicate the government’s effort to provide affordable homes for low-income earners.

 Kenya’s housing demand is estimated at 200,000 units a year, yet builders only supply 50,000 units annually, resulting in an annual deficit of 150,000 houses.